 - Full Fat Milk or Fresh Cream

-How to make Paneer Butter Masala recipe easily at home?
+Step-by-step instructions on how to make Paneer Butter Masala recipe easily at home

 As much as we Indians love having this while we eat out, we also make it at home.
 Honestly, I haven’t called in a take-out with paneer butter masala for a long time now.
 Because it is THAT QUICK & EASY PANEER RECIPE to make.
 If you are looking for simple dinner recipes, this should be on your list.

-All you have to do is cut them in large cubes and toss them around in the oil along with the spices for a couple of minutes before grinding them into a fine puree.
+- All you have to do is cut them into large cubes and toss them around in the oil along with the spices for a couple of minutes before grinding them into a fine puree.

 - Replace Paneer with Tofu or any other non-dairy cheese